BuildForSDG/farmify/README.md

 To run tests navigate to the root of the repo and run `yarn run test`

-## Deploying Frontend to Production

-To deploy to production run `npm install -g firebase-tools`

-Navigate in your terminal to  `farmify-frontend` folder

-Run `yarn run build`

-Run `firebase login` and login with the project credentials

-Then run `firebase deploy`

 You can visit the app after deployment at https://farmify-develop.web.app